-The Court notes that Sen. Stevenson mentioned Thayer during the debates on the Sherman Amendment.
-Ante, at 19 & nn.
+The Court also notes that Senator Stevenson mentioned Thayer during the debates on the Sherman Amendment.
+Ante, at 19, and nn.
 23, 24.
-That reference, however, came during a speech bitterly denouncing the Sherman amendment for imposing tort liability on municipal corporations.
-To buttress his contention, Sen. Stevenson read from the decision in Prather v.
+That reference, however, came during a speech denouncing the Sherman amendment for imposing tort liability on municipal corporations.
+To reinforce his contention, Senator Stevenson read from the decision in Prather v.
 City of Lexington, 52 Ky.
-(13 Monroe) 559, 560-562 (1852), where Thayer was cited for the general proposition that a municipal corporation is not liable on a respondent superior basis for the unauthorized acts of its officers.
+559, 560-652 (1852) which cited Thayer for the general proposition that a municipal corporation is not liable on a respondent superior for the unauthorized acts of its officers.
 Cong.
 Globe, 42d Cong., 1st Sess., at 762 (1871).
-But the point of the passage in Prather read by Sen. Stevenson - and the holding of that case - was that "no principle of law . . . subjects a municipal corporation to a responsibility for the safety of the property within its territorial limits."
-Id., quoting Prather, supra, at 561.
-So Stevenson cited Prather to demonstrate that municipalities should not be held vicariously liable for injuries caused within their boundaries.
-Prather, in turn, cited Thayer for a subsidiary point.
-Nowhere in this sequence is there any support for the Court's idea that local governments should be subjected to strict liability under § 1983.
+But the point of the passage in Prather read by Senator Stevenson-and the holding of that case-was that "no principle of law . . . subjects a municipal corporation basis